Celebrity Race Across the World series 3

 The third series of Celebrity Race Across the World was a race over 5,900 km across Central America, starting in Isla Mujeres, Mexico and finishing in the Península de La Guajira, Colombia.
 It is the eighth overall series in the UK's Race Across the World franchise, and the third iteration of the celebrity edition.

 It was announced by the BBC on 18 September 2025, and began airing on 6 November 2025 in the 8pm time slot on BBC One.
-The series consisted of six hour-long episodes and starred four pairs of competitors - broadcaster and writer Anita Rani and her dad, Bal; actor Dylan Llewellyn and his mum, Jackie; romantic partners, radio presenter Tyler West and actor and singer Molly Rainford; and broadcaster Roman Kemp and his sister, singer-songwriter Harley Moon.
+The series consisted of six hour-long episodes and starred four pairs of competitors - broadcaster and writer Anita Rani and her dad, Bal; actor Dylan Llewellyn and his mum, Jackie; romantic partners, radio presenter Tyler West and actor and singer Molly Rainford; and broadcaster Roman Kemp and his sister, singer-songwriter Harleymoon.